unixorn/aws-lambda-list/Readme.md

 * [s3-file-copier](https://github.com/roberthelmick08/aws-lambda-s3-file-copier) - Lambda function that copies files from source S3 bucket to target bucket upon upload.
 * [send-ses-email](https://github.com/eleven41/aws-lambda-send-ses-email) - Send emails using Amazon SES.
 The primary purpose of this function is to provide a server-side back-end for sending emails from static websites.
 * [serverless-backup](https://github.com/miztiik/serverless-backup) - A simple AWS Boto3 script to trigger EBS Snapshots using Lambda Functions.
+* [serverless-ephemeral](https://github.com/Accenture/serverless-ephemeral) - Serverless Ephemeral (or Serephem) is a [Serverless Framework](https://serverless.com/framework/docs/providers/aws/guide/plugins/) plugin that helps bundle any stateless library into a Lambda deployment artifact.
 * [serverless-plugin-healthcheck](https://github.com/Financial-Times/serverless-plugin-healthcheck) - Creates one schedule event lambda that invokes all the service lambdas you select in a configured time interval (default: 5 minutes) or a specific time, forcing your containers to report their status.
 In adition, it creates a new endpoint (named __health by default) which can be called to provide a json summary of the current status of each healthcheck.
+* [serverless-plugin-stackstorm](https://github.com/StackStorm/serverless-plugin-stackstorm) - Plugin for serverless framework to run ready to use actions from [StackStorm Exchange](https://exchange.stackstorm.org) as AWS Lambda functions.
 * [serverless-secrets](https://github.com/marksteele/serverless-secrets) - Sample serverless AWS Lambda application that leverages the AWS SSM parameter store for managing secrets.
-* [serverless-plugin-stackstorm](https://github.com/StackStorm/serverless-plugin-stackstorm) - Plugin for serverless framework to run ready to use actions from [StackStorm Exchange](https://exchange.stackstorm.org) as AWS Lambda functions.
 * [serverless-url-shortener](https://github.com/danielireson/serverless-url-shortener) - URL shortener for AWS Lambda and S3.
 * [SES Email Forwarder](https://github.com/arithmetric/aws-lambda-ses-forwarder) - Node.js script for AWS Lambda that uses the inbound/outbound capabilities of AWS Simple Email Service (SES) to run a "serverless" email forwarding service.
 Instead of setting up an email server on an EC2 instance to handle email redirects, use SES to receive email, and the included Lambda script to process it and send it on to the chosen destination.
 * [ses-forwarder](https://github.com/Technofy/ses-forwarder) - A Python 2.7 Email forwarder script for AWS Lambda, which uses the AWS SES and S3 services.
 * [Shelvery](https://github.com/base2Services/shelvery) - Shelvery is a tool for creating backups in Amazon cloud (AWS).
 It currently supports RDS and EBS backups, and AMI support is scheduled to be released soon.
 * [sns2slack](https://github.com/jakubknejzlik/sns2slack) - AWS SNS to slack notifications handler for AWS Lambda.
 * [StreamAlert](https://github.com/airbnb/streamalert) - StreamAlert is a serverless, realtime data analysis framework which empowers you to ingest, analyze, and alert on data from any environment, using datasources and alerting logic you define.
+* [sumologic-aws-lambda-unzip](https://github.com/frankreno/sumologic-aws-lambda-unzip) - Java Lambda function that can uncompress a zip file, read the files inside and send them to Sumo Logic.
 * [werdino-lambda](https://github.com/dariopog/werdino-lambda) - AWS Lambda function for the [Werdino](https://github.com/dariopog/werdino-webhook) webhook.

 ## Other Resources